shanin11/Week-4-assignment/README.md

 ### K-means Clustering
 K-means clustering divides the data into a predefined number of clusters by assigning each data point to the nearest cluster centre based on similarity.
 Gaussian Mixture Models (GMM)
-### GMM
+### Gaussian Mixture Models (GMM)
-Assumes that the data is generated from a mixture of Gaussian distributions.
+GMM assumes that the data is generated from a mixture of Gaussian distributions.
 It assigns probabilities to each data point belonging to each cluster — a process known as soft clustering.

    ```sh